Back to basics: forfeiture of leases

 The court has a wide discretion whether to grant relief from forfeiture.
 In general, the court will grant relief if the tenant remedies the breach or pays compensation to the landlord (where the breach can’t be remedied).
 AND the court is satisfied that the tenant will perform its obligations under the lease in the future.

-The court will consider the tenant’s conduct, and the nature and seriousness of the breach.
+In determining whether to grant relief, the court will consider factors such as the seriousness of the breach, the tenant’s behaviour, and the likelihood that the tenant will comply with the lease in the future.
 The court may also impose conditions on the relief, such as payment of the landlord’s costs.

 For non-payment of rent